Pharyngitis in Children

 How can I manage my child's pharyngitis?

 - Soothe your child's throat.
-If your child can gargle, give him ¼ of a teaspoon of salt mixed with 1 cup of warm water to gargle.
+If your child can gargle, give him or her ¼ of a teaspoon of salt mixed with 1 cup of warm water to gargle.
 If your child is 12 years or older, give him or her throat lozenges to help decrease throat pain.

 - Use a cool mist humidifier.
 This will add moisture to the air and make it easier for your child to breathe.
 This may also help decrease your child's cough.

 How can I help prevent the spread of pharyngitis?

 Wash your hands and your child's hands often.
 Keep your child away from other people while he or she is still contagious.
 Ask your child's healthcare provider how long your child is contagious.
 Do not let your child share food or drinks.
 Do not let your child share toys or pacifiers.
 Wash these items with soap and hot water.

 When should my child return to school or daycare?